INTEGRATED SHOCK ABSORBER

 Most crutches provide support.

-ErgoDynamic does something else: it absorbs part of the impact, then helps the next movement feel smoother.
+ErgoDynamic does something else: It absorbs part of the impact, then helps the next movement feel smoother.

-It is not just a technical detail.
+The above is not just a technical detail.

 It is a difference you understand as soon as you see it move.